-Thinking that it’s impossible to train any other animal besides dog is wrong.
+Thinking that it’s impossible to train any other animal besides a dog is wrong.
 Almost every animal is trainable.
 For example, you can train a cat but it will learn tricks slower, yet it’s still trainable.
 Dogs are truly one of the smartest domestic animals but so are guinea pigs.
-Guinea pigs are very friendly, nice, and love companionship.

 Basic Guinea Pig Tricks

 When it comes to the simplest tricks, this is one of the first tricks you can teach your guinea pig.
 Many owners will unconsciously teach their pigs to react to their names without even knowing it.
 But, if you’re struggling to make this work, here’s how you do it.

 First, be sure to often repeat the desired name when you want the guinea pig to come to you.
 This name should be repeated every time you give it some treats or when you want to play with your pig.
 Remember that this exercise should be performed outside of the cage.

 Next time you take your pig out of the cage, place it a few feet away from you.
 Then, hold its favorite treat in your hand and say the name.
 This way, a guinea pig will associate this with food, which is a great way to make it learn the trick.
 Food will also motivate the guinea pig to run to you and when you repeat the trick numerous times, it’ll instinctively run to you whenever you call it.

 The stand-up trick is easier than the aforementioned one.
 On top of that, guinea pigs look cute when they stand up like humans.
 It’s dead simple and all you need is a tiny piece of treat.